top of page

 Biography

-James fell in love with art at the age of six and hasn't looked back since.
+James fell in love with art at the age of eight and hasn't looked back since.
 The first person in his family to go to university, he graduated with a starred first in History of Art at the University of Cambridge in 2004.

-Convinced of art's huge social importance, James works with museums, schools, charities and the media to engage broader audiences in this most life-enhancing of subjects.
+Convinced of art's huge social importance, James works with museums, schools, businesses, charities and the media to engage broader audiences in this most life-enhancing of subjects.

 About: Welcome